Utilities Oceania January 2026

 How does Utilities Oceania compare?

-On the lower side, people in Utilities Oceania had much lower favorable scores than average in Action, Feedback & Recognition, and Company Performance.
+On the lower side, people in Utilities Oceania had much lower favorable scores than average in Action, Feedback & Recognition, and Service & Quality Focus.

-People working in Utilities Oceania are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Utilities Oceania are less engaged than Food & Beverage United States, Consulting & Staffing (100-200), Manufacturing APAC, and Apparel & Fashion.
+People working in Utilities Oceania are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Utilities Oceania are less engaged than Resources & Utilities APAC, Insurance Australia, Automotive & Machinery, and Oceania (100-200).

-The highest scoring question for Utilities Oceania had 88% of people agreeing that they know how their work contributes to the goals of %[Company]% (-1% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Utilities Oceania had 86% of people agreeing that their manager genuinely cares about their wellbeing (-1% compared to overall) while they were generally most positive about Management.

 Which questions matter the most?